 For those injured by intentional acts, this opens a wider range of claim possibilities against those with a legal liability for the operation of public places, removing the need for the significant injury certificate.
 As awards of general damages can be substantial, the exposure and liabilities of insurers who cover this type of risk could potentially rise.

 At Harris Lieberman, we have more than 30 years of experience in the area of personal injury.
-If you have sustained an injury and have questions or concerns about whether you need to obtain a significant injury certificate, contact our solicitors on (02) 6051 5100 today for an initial consultation.
+If you have sustained an injury and have questions or concerns about whether you need to obtain a significant injury certificate, contact our Albury & Wodonga lawyers on (02) 6051 5100 today for an initial consultation.